everscale-org/docs/src/develop/solidity-developing/getting-started.md

 ## Deploy

-Let's deploy the contract to TON Labs development blockchain at`net.ton.dev`.
+Let's deploy the contract to EverX development blockchain at`net.ton.dev`.

 1) Make sure tonos-cli is in $PATH: